We are living through a unique period of opportunity for leaders in field service.

 - Do we have procedures in place to help minimize physical contact at every touchpoint?

-- Are we positioned to take advantage of the gig economy?
+- Are we positioned to take advantage of the talent economy?

-- Do we have systems and processes in place for attracting contingent workers?
+- Do we have systems and processes in place for attracting on-demand workers?

-- How can we build a corporate culture that pulls W2 employees and independent professionals together into a strong team?
+- How can we build a corporate culture that pulls full-time employees and independent professionals together into a strong team?

-- How can we leverage the contingent workforce to scale our operations?
+- How can we leverage the on-demand workforce to scale our operations?

-- What’s the right balance between traditional full-time workers and on-demand contingent talent?
+- What’s the right balance between traditional full-time workers, subcontractors, and on-demand talent?

-- Which key differences (the pros and cons) between contingent workers and traditional W2 employees may have the greatest impact on our business?
+- Which key differences (the pros and cons) between on-demand workers and traditional full-time employees may have the greatest impact on our business?

 - What if we didn’t change a thing?
 How would that affect our ability to compete five years from now?

 Field Nation is here to help ensure that your business continues to thrive in any economy.
-For more information about tools to help you flex to changing demand, email firstname.lastname@example.org or call 877-573-4353, Ext 2.
+For more information about tools to help you flex to changing demand, reach out to our team.

 Field Nation does not provide legal, tax or accounting consultation, or advice.
 Field Nation has provided you with this information or material strictly for purposes of understanding and using its platform.
 This material is designed to be accurate and informative, but should not be considered to constitute legal advice.
 It is Field Nation’s recommendation that you seek appropriately specialized professional consultation regarding the information contained herein.